 If a custodial parent requires public assistance, such as Medicaid or food stamps, filing for child support is mandatory.
 A parent must cooperate with the state's effort to collect child support in order to receive public assistance benefits.

 Sometimes a custodial parent does not want to collect child support because he or she thinks that this is a way to prevent the other parent from visiting the child.
 However, child support and visitation are two separate issues.
 A parent is still entitled to visitation even if he or she is not currently paying child support.

-You must also remember that child support is the legal right of the child, not the parent who is receiving it.
-The parent is trusted to make decisions as to how to spend the money, but he or she is not technically allowed to forfeit the child's right to support.
+A mother cannot refuse child support since child support is the legal right of the child, not the parent who is receiving it.
+The parent can make decisions about how to spend the money, but they cannot forfeit the child's right to support.
 This is why prenuptial agreements that limit child support obligations don't hold up in court.

 It may be helpful for parents to think of child support as a business transaction, as opposed to an emotional statement about the value and contributions of each parent.
 If the child support is not needed for the daily living expenses of the child, the parents could agree to put the money in a separate account to be used for the child's college education.